Nonprofit News you can Use

 The Various Models of Fiscal Sponsorship: How much do the differences matter?

 Many social enterprises go through a developmental phase of fiscal sponsorship – being the recipient organization (fiscal sponsoree) relative to a sponsoring 501(c)(3) organization (fiscal sponsor).
-The fiscal sponsor typically provides additional support to a sponsoree – read on to better understand the subtle differences.
+The fiscal sponsor typically supports the sponsoree, using one of several alternative approaches.

 Founders of Nonprofits Ask: Which Tax-Exemption Application Should I File?